JoseRules/Artem/README.md

 #### How it will work
 - There will be two profiles: Doctors and Patients
 - A patient can login and search the database, according to specialty, location and qualification
-- The patient will schedula an appointment
+- The patient will schedule an appointment
 - The patient will be able to comment and rate the medical care recieved
 - The doctor will be able to manage their available schedules to offer and confirm appointments.